© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Yockenthwaite small stone circle is a scheduled monument protected by Historic England under reference 1008772.
 View the official record →

-Yockenthwaite small stone circle is a Bronze Age ritual monument located in the upper Wharfedale valley near Kettlewell in North Yorkshire.
+Yockenthwaite is a small stone circle located in the Langstrothdale valley in the Yorkshire Dales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008772.

 Yockenthwaite small stone circle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008772.